11 Best Things to Do in Michigan City IN

 Some beach access points require dune climbs.

-Many rental properties are surrounded by sand dunes; you may have a small climb before reaching Lake Michigan.
+Many rental properties are surrounded by dunes; you may have a small climb before reaching Lake Michigan.

 Lake Michigan is on the other side of this dune on Sheridan Beach

-Michigan City IN Map
+Michigan City Attractions Map

 Leave a Comment